March 22, 2023

 November 14, 2022

-CertifyOS and Mocingbird Announce Partnership to Transform the Continuing Medical Education Process for Clinicians
+CertifyOS and Mocingbird Announce Partnership to Transform the CME Process for Clinicians

 Integration of the companies’ API-led platforms will drive systemwide efficiencies for licensure, renewals and CME requirements